OpenWALAS/OpenWALAS.github.io/list/donate.md

 ![Palpay](../picture/palpay.jpg)

 - If you have any questions, please Email to the projects, we will be very glad to communicate with you.
-- The Donation list is as follows.
+- The donation list is as follows.